reddog-dev01/BOOKING-APPS/README.md

    > 💡 Google Places APIs require billing to be enabled on the Cloud project that owns the keys.
 If you see `This API method
    > requires billing to be enabled`, visit the [Google Cloud Billing page](https://console.cloud.google.com/billing) and link the
    > project before retrying.
 Also review your IP/referrer allow-lists if requests still return HTTP 403.
+The Places proxy caches
+   > billing failures for ten minutes, so restart the dev server or wait for the cache to expire after enabling billing.

-   ### Verify the keys and troubleshoot 403s
+   ### Verify the keys and troubleshoot 403/503s

    1. **Check restrictions in Google Cloud Console**